Skip to Content

 Composting masks or eliminates odors because microbes in the mixture use odorous compounds as substrates, which are then consumed by the composting process.
 Anaerobic activity is indicated by strong, putrid smells, sometimes with a sulfur scent, especially when low temperatures accompany these odors.

 High moisture and low porosity environments frequently lead to anaerobic conditions.
-A large pile can cause compaction and inadequate aeration, even if there is no excessive moisture or the material’s porosity was thought to be sufficient.
+A large pile can cause compaction and inadequate aeration, even if there is no excessive moisture or the material’s porosity is considered sufficient.

 There may be times when nitrogen conservation is a priority if there are concerns about nutrient losses.
 Reducing the frequency of turning and adding carbon-rich material to the mix are two examples of management techniques.

 Detection of odors is highly subjective, making it impossible to quantify or measure.
-Whatever the case may be, the human nose is the most effective way to detect odors.
+Whatever the case, the human nose is the most effective way to detect odors.
 Odors are challenging to get rid of once they’ve been detected.

 The best strategy is to keep pile conditions under control so that odors are kept to a minimum.
 Modifying conditions within the pile to prevent odor production should be considered if odors have already developed.